cockroachdb/docs/src/current/v24.2/cockroachdb-feature-availability.md

 The [**Custom Metrics Chart** page]({% link cockroachcloud/custom-metrics-chart-page.md %}) for CockroachDB {{ site.data.products.cloud }} clusters allows you to create custom charts showing the time series data for an available metric or combination of metrics.

-### Export metrics from CockroachDB {{ site.data.products.dedicated }} clusters
+### Export metrics from CockroachDB {{ site.data.products.advanced }} clusters
-[Exporting metrics from CockroachDB {{ site.data.products.dedicated }}]({% link cockroachcloud/export-metrics.md %}) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/) using the [Cloud API]({% link cockroachcloud/cloud-api.md %}) is in preview.
-Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.
+[Exporting metrics from CockroachDB {{ site.data.products.advanced }}]({% link cockroachcloud/export-metrics-advanced.md %}) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/) using the [Cloud API]({% link cockroachcloud/cloud-api.md %}) is in preview.
+Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.advanced }} cluster to your chosen cloud metrics sink.

-[Exporting metrics from CockroachDB {{ site.data.products.dedicated }} to Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) using the [Cloud API]({% link cockroachcloud/cloud-api.md %}) is in preview for clusters hosted on Azure.
+[Exporting metrics from CockroachDB {{ site.data.products.advanced }} to Prometheus]({% link cockroachcloud/export-metrics-advanced.md %}?filters=prometheus-metrics-export) using the [Cloud API]({% link cockroachcloud/cloud-api.md %}) is in preview for clusters hosted on Azure.
 It is in general availability for clusters hosted on AWS and GCP.

 {{site.data.alerts.callout_info}}
 Exporting metrics to Azure Monitor is in limited access.
 Refer to [Exporting metrics to Azure Monitor](#export-metrics-to-azure-monitor).